-Unbeaten Constitution Hill returns at Grand National
+Bravemansgame prevented from running at Aintree

 |Coverage: Commentary on BBC Radio 5 live; updates on BBC Sport website & app

-The six-time winner, trained by Nicky Henderson, is hot favourite for the Aintree Hurdle on Thursday.
+Cheltenham Gold Cup runner-up Bravemansgame has been withdrawn from the Aintree Bowl on the first day of the Grand National meeting.

-Cheltenham Gold Cup runner-up Bravemansgame lines up in the Alder Hey Aintree Bowl, while there is action over the National fences in the Foxhunters Chase.
+It follows an intervention by the Financial Conduct Authority.
+Last week it ordered a firm founded by the racehorse's former joint owner John Dance to cease operations.

-The line-up for Saturday's National will be confirmed from about 10:00 BST.
+Meanwhile, unbeaten champion hurdler Constitution Hill is hot favourite for the Aintree Hurdle on Thursday, while the line-up for Saturday's National will be confirmed from about 10:00 BST.

 - Who could be Grand National headline makers?